QTM3x/Quantum-Internet/README.md

 ### How to contribute

-Simple: create a fork of the repository, edit the files in the fork, then create a pull request.
+Simple: create a fork of the repository, edit the files in the fork, then create a pull request; see [this video](https://youtu.be/ZlVHf_hAt1A) for a quick walk-through.
+If you are not familiar with Github as a platform, here is a nice introductory [video](https://youtu.be/w3jLJU7DT5E).

 If you have a question, you may ask it in the form of an issue.
 To raise an issue, simply go to the issues tab and create a new issue.
 Try to create an issue only when necessary (see point 1 in the guidelines below!).